In 1893, Mikimoto's founder, Kokichi Mikimoto, successfully created the world's first cultured pearls.

 Exhibited the "Yaguruma" at the Paris Exposition

 "Yaguruma" – a multifunctional sash clip for kimono represents the high craftsmanship of MIKIMOTO.
-It is interchangeable to 12 different form of settings.
+It is interchangeable to dozen of different form of settings.

 Emperor Showa's royal visit to Tatoku Pearl Farm.